Thrive Renewables Community Benefit Programme

 Wicken MK19 6BS

-As part of the 2022 round, Thrive awarded £3,573 to Eastside Community Trust so that they could insulate their loft and add additional pipe insulation.
+As part of the 2022 round, £3,573 was awarded to Eastside Community Trust to insulate their loft and add additional pipe insulation.
 Feedback from users of the building showed that the improvements had made a big difference.

 We could definitely feel the office is warmer.
 It’s the talk of the office now!